brachi-wernick/kafka-stream-skeleton/README.md

 First, I recommend to check [confluent stream code example](https://github.com/confluentinc/kafka-streams-examples/tree/5.0.1-post/src/main/java/io/confluent/examples/streams).

-Here in this project, Stream processing is done in the stream module, Application class, stream read the input topic data, and does some grouping and aggregation. stream must define SerDes (Serialization and Deserialization) for key and value, this also need to be defined if grouping/counting/aggregation methods change the key/value type.
+Here in this project, Stream processing is done in the stream module's Application class.
+The stream reads the input topic data, and does some grouping and aggregation.
+The stream must define SerDes (Serialization and Deserialization) for the key  and value.
+SerDes also need to be defined if grouping/counting/aggregation methods change the key/value type.

 ```java
 Serde<LoginData> loginDataSerde = SerdeBuilder.buildSerde(LoginData.class);